daveredfern/daveredfern/content/uses.md

 I use a [MacBook Pro 15”](https://support.apple.com/kb/SP756?locale=en_GB), [Magic Keyboard](https://www.apple.com/uk/shop/product/MLA22B/A/magic-keyboard-british-english), and [Magic Trackpad 2](https://www.apple.com/uk/shop/product/MJ2R2Z/A/magic-trackpad-2-silver).
 I previously used a [Magic Mouse 2](https://www.apple.com/uk/shop/product/MLA02Z/A/magic-mouse-2-silver) (and I still own one) but it was causing some aches in my hand so switched to the trackpad which fixed it.

 When I’m at home, I use an [Ergotron Stand Workstation](https://www.ergotron.com/en-gb/products/product-details/33-342) with an [LG Apple Display](https://www.apple.com/uk-business/shop/product/HMUB2B/A/lg-ultrafine-5k-display).
-When listening to music, I use [Bower & Wikins P7 headphones](https://www.whathifi.com/bw/p7/review).
+When listening to music, I use [sony WH-1000XM4 headphones](https://www.sony.co.uk/electronics/headband-headphones/wh-1000xm4).
 Everything is connected to a [Belkin Surge Protection Extension Lead Strip](https://www.amazon.co.uk/gp/product/B00OE4510M/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).

 While working remotely, I use a [Roost laptop stand](https://www.therooststand.com/).
 I store the keyboard and trackpad in a [carry sleeve](https://www.amazon.co.uk/gp/product/B01GFLRZDW/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) which is all stored inside of a The North Face backpack.
 The North Face don’t sell my backpack anymore but the [Borealis Classic Backpack](https://www.thenorthface.co.uk/shop/en-gb/tnf-gb/borealis-classic-backpack-cf9c) is the closest looking model.